WAEC Agric Questions and Answers 2025 | Essay and Objective is now online

 B. viral diseases are transferred to offspring.

 C. plants are true to type.
-D. plants take a long time to mature.
+D. plants take a long time to mature. - Which of the following factors should be considered when sowing seeds in the field?

 I. Time of sowing II.
 Plant density